erelsop/obrowse/README.md

 ## Introduction

 OpenBrowse, or `obrowse`, is a command-line interface (CLI) tool designed to simplify web browsing tasks directly from your terminal.
 Whether you need to open specific URLs, generate PDFs of webpages, simulate different browsing environments, or record browser sessions, `obrowse` provides a convenient solution.
-While primarily designed for WSL2 (Windows Subsystem for Linux 2), `obrowse` is expected to work seamlessly in any Unix-like environment.
+Built for Linux environments with cross-browser support including WebKit/Safari testing capabilities.

 ## Installation